-In line with KCSIE, the school will consider carrying out online searches on shortlisted candidates as part of its due diligence.
+In line with KCSIE, the school will carry out online searches on shortlisted candidates as part of its due diligence.
 Online searches solely aim to help identify any incidents or issues that have happened, and are publicly available online, that the school may want to explore with the applicant at interview.

-Online searches will be conducted on shortlisted candidates only, and only where the school considers this appropriate.
+Online searches will be conducted on shortlisted candidates only.
 The school will consider any potential risks of online searches, e.g. unlawful discrimination or invasion of privacy, and will ensure staff conducting online searches are clear on the purpose of the search.
-Shortlisted candidates will be made aware that online searches may be conducted as part of due diligence checks.
+Shortlisted candidates will be made aware that online searches will be conducted as part of due diligence checks.